 Sifu Paul Ramos and National Push Hands Champion Daniel Nightingale

 Push Hands is an application of Internal Kung Fu that uses the traditional Tai Chi principle of “softness overcoming hardness” to bridge forms and self-defense.
 We train to deflect or interupt the others’ attack and then to direct that force in such a way as to disrupt his or her's connection to the earth.
 Once we can destabilize an opponent's center, it becomes simple to add extra energy through our own slight effort and follow through, thereby sending the opponent wherever we wish.

 Push Hands demands detached focus, yielding, gentle guiding of the action, "listening" for the opponent's intention, and attacking any weakness in the opponent's structure.
 This subtle art is excellent for short-range and mid-range defensive and offensive technique and may be used to accelerate the effectiveness of any martial art.
 The holistic sensitivity learned through Push Hands enables a practitioner to interpret and subtly redirect an opponent’s energy, neutralizing any attacking force.

 In our Push Hands Classes we take great care to to teach all the essential skills necessary to develop true skill in Tai Chi physical understanding.
-While many schools teach Push Hands as the art of pushing, we see it more as the art of learning to be pushed, without giving up our center or balance.
+While many schools teach Push Hands as the art of pushing, we see it more as the art of learning to manipulate force and the opponents intention without giving up our center or balance.
 Wu Shen Tao Push Hands training teaches students to sense the angle, amount of force, speed, and commitment of the opponent.
 If one can receive force while maintaining patience and sensitivity, they then can find and exploit any weakness in the opponent’s structure.
-Paul Ramos has used this approach to train dozens of Push Hands Regional and National Champions over the last three decades.
+Paul Ramos has used this approach to train several dozens of Push Hands Regional and National Champions over the last three decades.